biosimulators/biosimulators.github.io/README.md

 # BioSimulators documentation
-This package provides a summary of the documentation for BioSimulators.
+This package provides a summary of the documentation for the [BioSimulators](https://biosimulators.org) registry of biosimulation tools.

 * [Tutorials for users and developers of simulation tools](https://biosimulators.org/help)
+* [Example SED-ML files and COMBINE archives](https://github.com/biosimulators/Biosimulators_test_suite/tree/dev/examples).
+This includes examples for the BioNetGen Language (BNGL), CellML, NeuroML/LEMS, the RBApy language, the Smoldyn language, the Systems Biology Markup Language (SBML), SBML-fbc, SBML-qual, the SBML schema for MASS models, and XPP.
 * [FAQs for users and developers of simulation tools](https://biosimulators.org/help/faq)
 * [Documentation about BioSimulators' conventions for users and developers of simulation tools](https://biosimulators.org/standards)
 * Documementation for users of the Python packages for the individual standardized simulation tools available through BioSimulators